 - What knowledge and skills are required for the work you want to do?

-In each category, instructor-led courses are supplemented and extended by web courses and free training seminars.
+We’ve categorized our instructor-led courses, with most of them branching off the ArcGIS 2: Essential Workflows course.
+Instructor-led courses are supplemented and extended by web courses and free training seminars.

 Suppose you’re intrigued by what you’ve learned so far about GIS, want to pursue it further, but aren’t sure for what end.
 Here’s a tip: check out the GIS Bibliography.